William Henry Wahl: Biography

 Among the various services rendered to the Institute by Wahl apart from his immediate function as its secretary was his organization of the several individual sections of the Institute in the various branches of the applied sciences.
-Under his fostering influence these sections became a principal feature of the Institute's activity.
+Under his fostering influence these sections became a principal feature of the institute's activity.
 Their proceedings largely supplemented those of the Institute in general and enriched the Journal with many records of original scientific research.

 In 1893 he described his own investigations and development, in collaboration, of two important metallurgical processes, one for the reduction of refractory metallic oxides by means of aluminum and the other for the reduction of such oxides by means of silicon.
 The descriptions appeared in two articles, “A new method for the Preparation of Metallic Manganese” and “Preparation of Metallic Alloys,” printed in the Journal of the Franklin Institute.
 These published investigations anticipated by several years the subsequent commercial development of the art, and were increasingly utilized in the steel making industry where low carbon ferro alloys were required.
 Wahl's process of reducing metallic oxides was similar in principle to a method of reduction which later came largely into practical use, in which the oxide is mixed with powdered or granulated aluminum and ignited in a cold crucible, resulting in the reduction of the oxide and the production of a very high temperature for purposes of welding.

 Wahl's resignation as secretary at the Franklin Institute was accepted on 13 January 1909, shortly before his death.
-He provided that his entire estate (estimated at about $75,000) be held in trust for use and benefit of his widow during her life, and that thereafter it be held for the use and benefit of the Franklin Institute, as a memorial to his father, John H. Wahl, provided that within three years after its reversion, an equal sum be contributed from other sources, not including bequests.
+He provided that his entire estate (estimated at $75,000) be held in trust for use and benefit of his widow during her life, and that thereafter it be held for the use and benefit of the Franklin Institute, as a memorial to his father, John H. Wahl, provided that within three years after its reversion, an equal sum be contributed from other sources, not including bequests.